Eric Greitens: Other aspects

 Greitens's first two executive orders banned employees in the executive branch from accepting gifts from lobbyists and froze all new regulations through February 2017.
 In November 2018, a statewide referendum put heavy restrictions on lobbyist gifts, virtually banning them.

 In February 2017, 170 gravestones at the Chesed Shel Emeth Jewish Cemetery in University City, Missouri, were toppled and overturned.
 Greitens and Vice President Mike Pence participated in the cleanup effort.

 Greitens appointed Jackson County Circuit Judge W. Brent Powell to the Missouri Supreme Court in April 2017.

 As governor, Greitens signed tort reform measures.

 In June 2017, Greitens signed Missouri's first Foster Care Bill of Rights, which outlined specific measures designed to improve the safety and quality of life of children in Missouri's foster care system.
 As first lady, Sheena Greitens focused on efforts to improve the lives of foster children and foster parents.
-The Greitens administration waived the $15 fee for foster children to obtain copies of their birth certificates; made appointments to child protection boards, many of which had previously been able to function due to lack of a quorum; and joined the National Electronic Interstate Compact Enterprise, an interstate compact to facilitate adoption and fostering across state lines.
+The Greitens administration waived the $15 fee for foster children to obtain copies of their birth certificates; made appointments to child protection boards, many of which had previously been unable to function due to lack of a quorum; and joined the National Electronic Interstate Compact Enterprise, an interstate compact to facilitate adoption and fostering across state lines.

 As he took office, Greitens signed an executive order banning state employees in his administration from accepting or soliciting gifts from lobbyists.
 The order also banned employees in the governor's office from lobbying the executive branch while Greitens was in office.
 The order was later loosened by Governor Mike Parson, who allowed gifts to members of the executive branch.
 As lieutenant governor, Parson received meals and gifts from lobbyists worth $2,752 in his first six months in office, the St. Louis Post-Dispatch reported.